-Pregnancy and birth are physically taxing events, but they can also be empowering experiences.
-Exercising during pregnancy can help the birth process go more smoothly as well as offer other incredible benefits, lowered stress, better posture, less back pain, and less complicated postpartum recovery.
+Pregnancy and birth are physically taxing events but can also be empowering experiences.
+Exercising during pregnancy can help the birth process go more smoothly and offer other incredible benefits, lowered stress, better posture, less back pain, and less complicated postpartum recovery.
 Best of all, you’ll feel more powerful and in control of how your body is changing and growing.
 While most exercise is great even for pregnant women, there are some exercises you really should do before giving birth.

 Why is exercise so important during pregnancy?

 Before we get down to the nitty-gritty, let me explain why exercising during pregnancy is so beneficial.
-Exercising during pregnancy has been shown to provide:
+Exercising during pregnancy has been shown to provide:1,2,3

 - Shorter labor